norskeld/sigma/docs/content/combinators/takeRight.md

 ---
 title: 'Сombinators › takeRight'
-description: 'takeRight combinator takes exactly two parsers and applies them.
+description: 'takeRight combinator takes exactly two parsers and applies them in order.
 Returns the result of the rightmost parser.'
 ---

 # takeRight